HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/swagger.md

 # OpenAPI UI (a.k.a.
 Swagger)

 This tutorial shows how to use the OpenAPI UI (a.k.a.
 Swagger) to create a document and to list views.
+For an introduction, see [Swagger UI](../references/usertools/swagger.md).

 The [SwaggerUI](https://github.com/swagger-api/swagger-ui) is an OpenSource component supported/maintained by [SmartBear](https://swagger.io) and packaged into a [WebJar](https://www.webjars.org) to render the collection of definitions that constitute the Domino REST API.